TheBromo/tower-defense/README.md

  }
 ```

 2. When spawning a random Point is selected where no enemy is  yet.
-If an Enemy is already on the generated Position the is shifted left (`position.x -= 40`) until no enemy is at the same position:
+If an Enemy is already on the generated position the enemy is shifted left (`position.x -= 50`), if there is another enemy, the position is further shifted until no enemy is at the same position:

 ```java
     private void spawnEnemy() {